Kagami/avif.js/README.md

 See [demo](demo) directory for the usage example.

+To generate AVIF files you may use [go-avif CLI utility](https://github.com/Kagami/go-avif#cli).

 ## Technical details for nerds

 AVIF file is basically an AV1 keyframe packed inside ISOBMFF container, almost